Compare conversational AI and generative AI by purpose, intent, and use cases. Learn the key differences and how they complement each other.

 So the three split plainly.
 Generative AI creates content.
 Conversational AI holds a dialogue.
 Agentic AI gets things done.
 These are not mutually exclusive.
 A voice agent that actually books an appointment is conversational and agentic at the same time.

-If you need real-time, back-and-forth interaction with a person, such as customer support, voice agents, or assistants, that is conversational AI.
+Conversational AI fits when you need real-time, back-and-forth interaction with humans, such as in customer support, or booking workflows.

-If you need to produce content at scale, such as marketing copy, code, images, or document summaries, that is generative AI.
+Generative AI is used when you need to produce content at scale, such as marketing copy, code, images, or document summaries.

 In practice, most production systems combine both, and a growing number add agentic actions so the system can complete tasks rather than just talk about them.
 The question is rarely which one to pick.
 It is how to layer them for your use case.